joeproit/COBOL/README.md

 This repository contains a collection of COBOL programs demonstrating a variety of skills and techniques.
 Each program serves as a standalone example of a specific aspect of COBOL programming.
 These programs were created as part of my COBOL learning journey and are maintained here as a portfolio for potential employers to review.

+As of September 1st, 2023 this repo is archived.
+No more changes will be done, as I've chosen to continue my career in other avenues.

 To date, my training has come in these forms:

 1. Structured Videos on IBM, Udemy, and Pluralsight: